ietf-teep/architecture/draft-ietf-teep-architecture.md

 ## Broker Trust Model

 A TEEP Broker could be malware in the vulnerable REE.
-A Client Application will connect its TAM provider for required TA installation.
+An Untrusted Application will connect its TAM provider for required TA installation.
 It gets command messages from the TAM, and passes the message to the Broker.